wleddy/staffing/docs2/_build/html/_sources/admin/events.rst.txt

 Event records describe something that is happening on a specific date and (usually) you will want to appear on the `Calendar <calendar.html>`_.

-Event records can be accessed and edited directly from the **Event** item of the main menu or from their associated `Activity Record <activities.html>`_ .
+Event records can be accessed and edited from various starting points:
+    1. Drectly from the **Event** item of the main menu
+    2. From the associated `Activity Record <activities.html>`_.
+    3. From the **Edit Event** link on the Calendar detail page for the event.

 However, you can only create a new Event from an `Activity Record <activities.html>`_.
 Therefore, you will always start from an Activity record when creating and editing event records.